All Tomorrows: Summary

-One species, the Ruin Haunters, replaces their bodies with mechanical forms, utilizing the technology the Qu had left behind.
-Now known as the Gravitals, they begin to colonize the rest of the galaxy while annihilating most life within it, including the other posthuman species (except the Bug Facers, who, like how the Qu treated humanity, are genetically modified by the Gravitals for their own gain).
-The Gravitals are eventually defeated by the Asteromorphs, descendants of humanity who escaped the Qu, who then proceed to liberate the Bug Facers and further modify the Gravitals into the less aggressive New Machines.
-The final chapters of the book detail humanity's rebound as a posthuman species, their first contact and interactions with a race of aliens from another galaxy, and the rediscovery and ultimate defeat of the Qu after 500,000,000 years, concluding with the rediscovery of Earth 560,000,000 years in the future.
+A sentient posthuman species named the "Ruin Haunters" uses abandoned Star People technology on their world to build their civilisation and wage wars, then resort to transhumanism after their planet's star begins to expand into a red giant.
+Eventually, the Ruin Haunters fully replace their biological bodies and rechristen themselves as the "Gravitals", a race of sentient robots.
+The Gravitals build a galaxy-spanning empire while annihilating most life within it, including the other post-human species (except the "Bug Facers", who—like how the Qu treated humanity—are genetically modified by the Gravitals for their own gain).
+The Gravitals are eventually defeated by the "Asteromorphs", descendants of humanity who escaped the Qu, who then proceed to liberate the Bug Facers and further modify the Gravitals into the less aggressive "New Machines".
+The final chapters of the book detail humanity's rebound as a posthuman species, their first contact and interactions with a race of aliens from a neighboring galaxy—the "Amphicephali"—and a brief mention of the defeat of the Qu, concluding with the rediscovery of Earth 560,000,000 years in the future.

-All Tomorrows ends with a picture of the book's in-universe author, an alien researcher, holding a billion-year-old human skull and writing that all posthuman species disappeared a billion years in the future for unknown reasons.
-The author goes on to state that mankind's story has always been about the lives of humans themselves, not major wars and abstract ideals, concluding by encouraging the reader to "Love Today, and seize All Tomorrows!"
+All Tomorrows ends with a picture of the book's in-universe author—an alien researcher—holding a billion-year-old human skull and writing that all post-human species disappeared a billion years in the future for unknown reasons.
+The author goes on to state that mankind's story has always been about the lives of humans themselves, not major wars and abstract ideals, concluding by encouraging the reader to: "Love Today, and seize All Tomorrows!"